 - Using alternative fuels made from waste products, e.g. briquettes

-We also looked at ways that farmers could reduce their impact on climate change and ways to save money including:
+We also looked at ways that farmers could reduce their impact on climate change and ways to save money.
+These included:

 - Appropriate application and dosage of fertiliser

-- Reduction of fuel wood by installing energy efficient stoves
+- Installation of energy efficient stoves to reduce fuel wood

 - Sustainable soil management and use of compost